(Translate this site)

 What goes around comes around

-And Roddy's murder happened years after he'd pointed his own gun at my nose and sent his henchmen to cripple me up or kill me.
+And Roddy's murder happened years after he'd pointed his own gun at my nose, and sent his henchmen to cripple me up or kill me.
 I'm not even sure now if I was in Tennessee when Roddy died there.

 What became of Gannon and Caleb-- and Caleb's ride-along in his Charger?
 I honestly don't know.
-To this day (late 2007) I've never seen or heard anything about any of those guys again (I never did know the identity of Caleb's ride-along).
+To this day (mid-2011) I've never seen or heard anything about any of those guys again (I never did know the identity of Caleb's ride-along).
 They might all be alive and well-- or long dead.
-Recall I had to return to convoy duty again almost immediately after all that, so I couldn't monitor the local newspapers for such things.
+Remember that I had to return to convoy duty again almost immediately after all that, so I couldn't monitor the local newspapers for such things.
 And I couldn't very well alert friends and family to do so either, without telling them far more than I wanted them to know.
 Hopefully those former enemies are all alive and good and peace-loving folks now.

-Just to be on the safe side though I try not to tempt any would-be sniper with an easy target.
+Just to be on the safe side though, I try not to tempt any would-be sniper with an easy target.
 Even now, decades later.
-No matter where I am or what I'm doing.
+No matter where I am, or what I'm doing.

 BACK to Me and my Shadow supercar: Driver logs 1969 Ford Mustang Mach 1 supercar site map

-Copyright © 2005-2008 by J.R.
+Copyright © 2005-2011 by J.R.
 Mooneyham.
 All rights reserved.